Read the Passage: Revelation 21-22

 As was noted earlier, as John describes the time between Jesus’ first and second comings in this book, each cycle becomes more eschatological in content—that is, more end-times weighted—as the book progresses.
 Revelation 21–22 contains the most detailed account of the new heavens and new earth in Scripture.
 Note the parallels between Genesis and Revelation: Genesis describes the creation of heaven and earth, Revelation describes a renewed heavens and a renewed earth; In Genesis the sun and moon govern the earth, in Revelation there is no need of sun and moon as Jesus governs the earth; Genesis details the power of Satan, Revelation describes the judgment of Satan; In Genesis mankind runs from God, in Revelation God runs to man and gathers him to Himself; In Genesis man is kept from the tree of life (after his sin), in Revelation mankind is given free access to the tree of life (after his redemption).

 This chapter opens with John seeing a new heavens and a new earth—that is, a renewed, rejuvenated, and transformed creation—as well as the New Jerusalem coming down from heaven.
 The significance of this city is that Jerusalem is where God dwells.
 As John hears in Rev. 21:3, the descent of Jerusalem from heaven signifies God’s arrival to earth to dwell with mankind.
 Furthermore, note that this New Jerusalem is a picture of the true church, for it is called the bride throughout this chapter, and the church is where God’s Spirit dwells.
 In the context of this new creation sin has become untrue, as there is no more death, sorrow, tears, or pain.
 John notes that “there was no more sea” (Rev. 21:1).
 The sea represents the uncertainty, churning, and turbulence of the world (cf. Dan.
 7:3).
-Thus, John is not teaching that there will be no ocean in the new creation, but that sin will have been eradicated.
+Thus, John is not teaching that there will be no ocean in the new creation, but that sin will be eradicated.